gregbkr/kubernetes-ansible-logging-monitoring/README.md

 - check that there are file in node: ssh -i ~/.ssh/id_rsa_foobar core@185.19.29.212 ls /var/log/containers

 Can't connect to k8s-dashboard addon:
-- Carefull, you can't curl a service inside another namespace.
-If curling svc in --kube-system, ubuntu container needs to be in that namespace too!
+- Carefull, addon are in kube-system namespace!
 If stuck use type: NodePort and
 - Find the node public port: kubectl describe service kubernetes-dashboard --namespace=kube-system
 - Access it from nodes : http://185.19.30.220:31224/